 The Economist Group becomes the first media group to include Climeworks' carbon dioxide removal in its sustainability strategy

-To restore a healthy balance of carbon dioxide, it is not enough to reduce emissions.
-We need to remove unavoidable and historic CO₂ emissions from the air and store them safely and permanently.
+In order to mitigate climate change, we do not only need to reduce emissions but also permanently remove unavoidable and historic CO₂ emissions from the air.
 All identified pathways by the IPCC to limit global warming to 1.5 °C rely on large-scale applications of carbon dioxide removal technologies like direct air capture by the end of the century.
 Climeworks’ direct air capture and storage is a scalable solution that can remove carbon dioxide from the air in a permanent and safe way and does not compete with arable land.

 In 2017, The Economist pointed out that “greenhouse gases must be scrubbed from the air” and emphasized the scientific consensus outlined in the Paris Climate Agreement.
 The Economist also addressed the fact that direct air capture does not come without its challenges and needs to be scaled up rapidly in order to bring down costs.
 As The Economist outlined in September 2020, “which technologies and firms flourish, will depend to a large degree on getting the right pattern of regulations, subsidy and pricing”.
 Now, The Economist Group is the first media group to include Climeworks' carbon dioxide removal in its sustainability strategy, joining other industry leaders like Microsoft.